CU-ECEN-5823/course-project-aakashpk/README.md

 All project update documents on [google drive](https://drive.google.com/drive/u/0/folders/1rQfYgGdwMprrHQvmEfe_ihg3yPjacLZz)

 * Low Power and Friend implementation working, proven using energy profiler.

-* Publish working over lighting lightness model.
-This model has a request.kind field that can be used to differentiate between the sensors.
+* Publish and Subscribe over lightness model working.Publish working over lighting lightness model.
+* This model has a request.kind field that can be used to differentiate between the sensors.
 * The lightness model gives a 16bit value that can be sent, this should be enough for both sensors
-* Publish over lightness model verified by subscribing with the Silabs light example and looking at logs.
+* Added a gatt characteristic for light setpoint, change in value gets raised as event.
+Logging the event for now

 ### TODOs
-* Get subscribe on the lighting lightness model working – this is the highest priority at this point.
-* Look into the ability to change setpoints using GATT proxy, if that requires a separate advertise or just handle the characteristic changed events for GATT attribute??
 * Add functions to write the setpoint to flash once updated and retrieve the setpoint stored in flash on startup.
+* Publish setpoint at startup the gatt char, and update setpoint when it gets changed from gatt
 * Basic control functions based on sensor values read and state save of the actuator last state.
 * If time permits, try getting the vendor model working. provisioning can be done using the embedded provisioner.